FHNW-Dream-Team/five-card-stud/README.md

     + isStraightFlush
 + Simplified the sorting method using Comparator
 + Evaluated the winner and showed the winner(s)
++ Handled tie-breaks - a lot of redundant code :)

 ## License
 [MIT](LICENSE.txt)